VadimZubchenko/06_prototype_inheritance/README.md

 # 06_prototype_inheritance
-Prototype instances creating and their much more about their properties.
+Prototype instances creating and more about their properties.